1.3 Eligibility, Registry & Renewal

 The New Jersey Nurse Aide Registry

 New Jersey maintains the New Jersey Nurse Aide Registry under NJ DOH.
-Your certification is not active until the registry lists you as a certified nurse aide.
-Facilities are required to check the registry before allowing an aide to provide resident care, and the registry also records substantiated findings of abuse, neglect, or misappropriation, which can bar employment.
-Keeping accurate contact information with the registry matters because renewal notices and status depend on it.
+Your certification is not active until the registry lists you as a certified nurse aide, and facilities are legally required to verify registry status before allowing an aide to provide resident care.
+The registry does double duty: it confirms eligibility to work and it records substantiated findings of abuse, neglect, or misappropriation of resident property.
+Such a finding can permanently bar employment as a nurse aide in any Medicaid/Medicare-certified facility nationwide.

 Testing Deadlines and Attempt Limits

-New Jersey enforces specific time and attempt limits.
+New Jersey enforces specific time and attempt limits so candidates test while skills are fresh.

 RuleNew Jersey Limit